Course pages 2012–13

 - Folder containing tarball of VHLS OpenRISC simulator using TLM2.0 sockets (if you really want to get your hands dirty) distribution.

-This is a provisional timetable and will be updated regularly to reflect the pace achieved.
+This is a provisional timetable that will be updated regularly to reflect the pace achieved.

 - Lecture 1: Introduction.
 Then start of SG1 - RTL/Verilog.